micbalz/SpatPanelRegBoost/README.md

 ## Technical Details

-For in-depth derivations and explanations of model-based gradient boosting for spatial regression models with autoregressive disturbances, refer to:
+For in-depth derivations and explanations of model-based gradient boosting for spatial panel models with random and fixed effects, refer to:

 tba.